 These machines are more cost-effective to run than the warm mist version.
 But, they need to be filled using distilled or filtered water to keep from introducing impurities into the air.

-My Favorite House Plant Humidifier: 5.5L TaoTronics Warm & Cool Mist Humidifier
+My Favorite House Plant Humidifier: 6L Warm & Cool Mist Humidifier

 As I said previously, I believe that warm mist does a better job of recreating the ideal environment for tropical houseplants.
 But with that being said, I do not prefer to sleep with warm mist in the air as I like the room to be more cool and crisp overnight—That’s why I love that this machine gives me both options.

 This machine is more expensive than other humidifiers you might find in your local big-box store.
 Still, in my opinion, you usually get what you pay for.
 It has a large 6-liter tank, meaning it needs to be refilled a fraction of the times that the smaller versions do.
-It has a sleep mode, three settings for mist temperature, two nozzles that can be pointed in different directions, and a built it hygrostat to turn the machine off and on as needed to keep your room at a designated relative humidity level.
+It has a sleep mode, three settings for mist temperature, a remote control, and a built it hygrostat to turn the machine off and on as needed to keep your room at a designated relative humidity level.

 Smaller Portable Humidifiers